rohitdatta/henri/README.md

 ### Installation process:

-If you have not alreaady, install babel on your machine
+If you have not already, install babel on your machine
 1. ```npm install -g babel```
 2. ```npm install -g babel-cli```